arashjava/php-SymfonySilex/README.md

     - Hint: Use session FlashBag.
 * TASK 5: As a user I can see my list of todos paginated.

-Extra tasks:
-- Fix any bug you may find.
-- Fix any security issue you may find.

 ### Documentation
 This app use [Silex](http://silex.sensiolabs.org/), a  micro-framework based on the Symfony2 Components.
 Documentation can be found here: http://silex.sensiolabs.org/documentation